How Gratitude Keeps Me Mindful

 A couple of days later, COVID-19 officially arrived in my country, and we all entered quarantine.
 I decided to give myself space to heal mentally and emotionally.
 One day, while I was scrolling through Instagram, I found a 30-day “Warrior Challenge” that a yoga master named Branden Collinsworth posted to build a loving and strong community of leaders during the pandemic.
 The challenge consisted of performing at least 30 minutes of movement, completing 10 to 20 minutes of meditation, and writing three things you were grateful for that day.
 I decided to give it a try.

 In the beginning, I felt out of my comfort zone while writing in my little notebook three things that I was thankful for.
 I mostly work in digital marketing and social media, and so being attached to and dependent on my phone or laptop was very common.
 We live in an age of technology and distraction that has made my attention span shorter and shorter.
-And so, sitting there writing on actual paper in my notebook, I realized I had forgotten what it even was — this act of “being present.”
+And so, sitting there writing on actual paper in my notebook, I realized I had forgotten what it even was—this act of “being present.”

 In the beginning, it was really difficult.
 I overthought my actions and got distracted instead of focusing on the challenge.
-But finally, I felt like something was changing— that my mind was in a nicer place, and that my thoughts were no longer like a black hole.
+But finally, I felt that something was changing—that my mind was in a nicer place and that my thoughts were no longer like a black hole.
 I became more energized, my workouts were smoother, my attitude was lifted, my skin started to glow, and opening up about myself became simpler.
 Additionally, I realized that starting my day with a positive thought meant I finished that day more smoothly.
 I’ve learned that the best way to do this is by writing down my blessings.
 It forces me to look on the brighter side, even when everything is overwhelming.

 Keeping a routine and a gratitude journal has helped me build resilience to live a fulfilling life.